seascapenetwork/smartcontract-signer/README.md

-# Seascape Message Signer
+# Smartcontract Signer
-A Nodejs app to verify Smartcontract interactions within the Seascape Ecosystem by Signing the Messages that user has to pass with itself.
+An app that will sign messages to verify in Smartcontracts using `ecrecover`.

 # Installation for Development